haoliangyu/koop-provider-opendatasoft/README.md

 The `id` parameter is the dataset identifier of each OpenDatasoft dataset.
 It is available at the dataset's information page, for example, like [this](https://data.opendatasoft.com/explore/dataset/centres-pmi%40montreuil/information/).

+### Query

+The following query parameters are supported:

+- token
+- where
+- outFields
+- resultOffset
+- resultRecordCount

 ## Example

 Get all records from the dataset [Local Air Quality @ Town of Chapel Hill](https://data.opendatasoft.com/explore/dataset/local-air-quality%40townofchapelhill) from the [Data Network](https://data.opendatasoft.com/explore/)